jjdblast/bigdata-pipeline_wiki/Let's-Do-This!.md

 ## Test the Services and Pipeline Data
 Notes:
-* From within the running Docker container, use the relatively-common ports above.
+* From within the running Docker container, use the relatively-common <30000 ports above.
-* Use the equivalent relatively-uncommon 30000+ ports above from **outside** the Docker container - either still within boot2docker or outside completely on your local laptop.
+* Use the equivalent relatively-uncommon >30000 ports above from **outside** the Docker container - either still within boot2docker or outside completely on your local laptop.
 * If you're outside completely on your local laptop, you'll need to get the IP of your boot2docker VM using the following:
 ```
 local-laptop$ boot2docker ip
 ```

-Use this IP instead of "localhost" below.
+Use the boot2docker IP above plus the >30000 port instead of localhost and <30000 below.

 ```
 # Kafka REST API